 Take the opportunity to give us your assessment of the situation and development of Talent Management in your company.

-Current TCI results for the first half of 2020
+Current TCI results for the second half of 2020